- What is an external component made of?

 - the different elements to distribute (windows, reports, ...).
 These elements can be accessible (or not) when importing the component into a WINDEV project.

 - a short component description.

-: By default, if a component is using an analysis, data files, ... the WLanguage functions for HFSQL management will handle these elements in an independent context.
+: By default, if a component uses an analysis, data files, ... the WLanguage functions for HFSQL management will handle these elements in an independent context.
 These parameters can be modified in the advanced component options.
-See the online help for more details.
+For more details, see the online help.